Panky-codes/CHIP8/README.md

 - [ ]  With SFML, enable sound for sound timer
 - [ ]  Create a debugger using IMGUI
 - [ ]  Use Mocks for SFML to unit test keyboard inputs
+- [ ]  Make travis CI work with the unit tests